dimslaev/bulk-style-swap/README.md

 # Bulk Style Swap

-A Figma plugin to swap color and text styles in bulk.
+A Figma plugin to swap styles in bulk.